noodba/myawr/README.md

  3. A MySQL server(version 5.5) with perl-DBD-mysql
  4. slow query logs named like slow_20130521.log,you can switch slow logs every day.

-3.1 install db
+3.1 install db(where you store shapshot data,perl-DBD-MySQL is required)
-Connect to the MySQL database where store the performance data and issue the following command in myawr.sql:
+Connect to the MySQL database where store the performance data and issue the following command in myawr.sql: grant all on myawr.* to 'myuser'@'localhost' identified by "111111";

-3.2 initialize myawr_host
+grant all on myawr.* to 'myuser'@'%' identified by "111111";
+then create tables.

-Insert a config record about your mysql instacne,just like:
+3.2 initialize myawr_host(where you store shapshot data) Insert a config record about your mysql instacne,just like:
 INSERT INTO `myawr_host`(id,host_name,ip_addr,port,db_role,version, running_thread_threshold,times_per_hour) VALUES (6, 'db2.11', '192.168.2.11', 3306, 'master', '5.5.27',10000,0);